facebook/docusaurus/docs/tutorial-publish-site.md

 ## Put the Site Online

-Kill the webserver first by pressing Cmd + C or Ctrl + C depending on your operating system.
+Kill the web server first by pressing Cmd + C or Ctrl + C depending on your operating system.

 In `website/siteConfig.js`, fill in the following fields: